-*AICC serves as the dispatch center for AFS South Zone resources; Anchorage Interagency Dispatch Center (AIDC) (formerly a part of "AFS South Zone"), located in Anchorage, serves as the statewide dispatch center for DOI (except NPS) resource aviation operations and does not function as a fire dispatch.
-Alaska Region Communication Center (ARCC) serves as the statewide flight following center for non-fire (resource) for aviation operations for NPS and does not function as a fire dispatch center.
+There are also two additional non-fire interagency dispatch centers in Alaska.
+The Anchorage Interagency Dispatch Center (AIDC) is located in Anchorage and serves as the statewide dispatch center for DOI (except NPS) resource aviation operations.
+The Alaska Region Communication Center (ARCC), located in Denali National Park, provides resource tracking for all non-fire NPS operations (including aviation).

 Administrative Oversight/Structure

-The Alaska Interagency Coordination Center (AICC) serves as the Geographic Area Coordination Center (GACC) for all state and federal agencies involved in wildland fire management and suppression in Alaska.
-It is based at the BLM Alaska Fire Service facilities on Fort Wainwright and the Center Manager reports to the Alaska Fire Service Manager.
+The Alaska Interagency Coordination Center (AICC) is based at the BLM Alaska Fire Service facility on Fort Wainwright and serves as the Geographic Area Coordination Center (GACC) for all state and federal agencies involved in wildland fire management in Alaska.
+The AICC Center Manager reports to the Alaska Fire Service Manager.

-The Northern Forestry Dispatch Center (NFDC) is based at the Alaska Department of Natural Resources, Northern Region office in Fairbanks.
+The Northern Forestry Dispatch Center (NFDC) is based at the Alaska Department of Natural Resources (DNR), Northern Region office in Fairbanks.
+In addition to serving as a local dispatch center NFDC also provides support for extended attack incidents and Incident Management Teams (IMTs) assigned within other DOF Protection Areas.
 The Center Manager reports to the Alaska Division of Forestry (DOF) Statewide Operations Forester.

-local dispatch centers are located throughout the State in order to serve the Protecting Zones/Areas that they support.
-Center Managers typically report to the Zone/Area Fire Management Officer (FMO).

-State and Federal agencies in Alaska work under a three-tier dispatch system.
-Orders flow from local dispatch centers to the AICC, then to the National Interagency Coordination Center (NICC).
+Additional local dispatch centers are located throughout the State in order to serve the units that they support.
+The Center Managers typically report to the Fire Management Officer (FMO) for the Protecting Unit they are located in.
+Orders flow from local dispatch centers to the AICC, and then to the National Interagency Coordination Center (NICC).

 Dispatch Organization

 AICC is staffed by multiple Jurisdictional and Protecting Agencies (see Table 2).
 NFDC is fully staffed by DNR.
-Local Interagency Dispatch Centers are generally staffed by the Protecting Agency for the Zone/Area that they serve.
+Local Interagency Dispatch Centers are generally staffed by the Protecting Agency for the units that they serve.

 From early May to mid-August most interagency fire dispatch centers operate from 08:00 to 18:00 hours, seven days per week.
-Galena and Southwest Area are exceptions to the aforementioned dates.
+Galena Zone and Southwest Area are exceptions to the aforementioned dates.
 Protecting Agencies may choose to staff interagency fire dispatch centers beyond these dates if needed.
 Center hours will be extended as necessary.
 All interagency fire dispatch centers will have an after-hours and off season contact protocol identified in their dispatch plan.

 Dispatch Center Roles and Responsibilities